ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 **A**: The vote would be hosted on a Discord or another platform (possibly Curseforge itself?), with a verification process in place to ensure that casted SMV votes are authentic.
 Discussion channels would also be opened to allow developers to further discuss their thoughts.

 **Q**: How often would these votes occur? \
 **A**: Once every two years seems ideal, with the vote occuring the following year if a version is voted to be extended.
 This frequency strikes a balance between providing flexibility to account for new updates bringing technical improvements and version longevity.
+If you think otherwise, mention it in the feedback form!

 **Q**: How would the mod developers be made aware of this proposal? \
 **A**: Initally, word of mouth will be the best option.
 Curseforge staff have stated that they would consider supporting and promoting the project if they think is it viable.
-(I have not heard back from the Modrinth lead yet)
+Beyond that, other large organizations could help spread the word.
 To quote a conversion I had with Ryan Robson, CurseForge's Creator Relations Manager:
  > I can share any potential community-led projects you are working on with our team and we can support if it's something we think is viable 🙂